nialloc9/captchaImageGeneratorandChecker/README.md

 The name of an optional callback function.
 (Note: if you don't want to use a callback function add '' here)

+Reload Image:
-8. To add the reload functionality just call createCaptcha function again after an event.
+To add the reload functionality just call createCaptcha function again after an event.

+Check value:
-9. To check the value the user inputted matchs the captcha use:
+To check the value the user inputted matchs the captcha use:

          checkCaptcha(pathToCheckCreateImagePhp, coptchaName, userInputId, callBackFunction)